gajus/babel-plugin-lodash-modularize/README.md

 ## Development

 Use `npm run module-map` to generate a new module map.
+The new module map is generated against the lodash version installed as a dependency of the `babel-plugin-lodash-modularize` plugin.

+This approach will need to change when a new version of lodash comes out that does no longer use the same directory structure.